miguelpaz/jlab/morris_charts.md

 Fortunately, Morris allows us to do it rather easily.
 Just add the following line to the code: `resize: ['true'],`

 This will apply the 100% width to fit the screen.
-Let’s make it a little bit heigher too: in the HTML, apply the height to 350px, like this: ` <div id="myfirstchart" style="height: 350px;">`
+Let’s make it a little bit higher too: in the HTML, apply the height to 350px, like this: ` <div id="myfirstchart" style="height: 350px;">`

 Your chart will now look like this: